Working with Your Child’s Teacher or Caregiver

 Posted on June 8, 2021 by CHS

 As a parent or caregiver, you can work with your child’s teacher or child care provider to help support their learning and development.
-Once you have created a partnership with your child’s teacher or child care, it will be easier to communicate and work together to support your child.
+Once you have created a partnership with your child’s teacher or child care provider, it will be easier to communicate and work together to support your child.
 Working together involves establishing a clear system of communication, understanding school or program policies and learning goals, establishing a routine for helping your child learn at home, sharing observations about how your child learns, attending parent-teacher conferences, and reaching out for help when it is needed.

 Establish a system for organizing paperwork and school records.
 Once your child starts school, you will begin to receive parent letters, homework assignments to review, art work, awards, and certificates.
 You will need a place to store these items in an organized way so that you can easily find anything you need.
 There are any number of ways to organize school work, but you may want to consider something you can take with you to parent-teacher conferences or medical visits if needed such as a binder or portable file tote.
 Decide on a location where you want to put items that you need to remember, or that require follow-up.
 You might place them on a bulletin board, attach them to a calendar, or use a magnet to hang them on the refrigerator.